 The phone packs either 8GB RAM and 128GB storage (£799) or 12GB RAM + 256GB storage (£899), which undercuts the main big-screened competition, and matches the Galaxy S20 like-for-like.

-Unlike older OnePlus devices, however, the 8 Pro’s specs also stack up better across the board, with the introduction of wireless charging to the OnePlus Pro family.
+Unlike older OnePlus devices, however, the 8 Pro’s specs also stack up better across the board, with the introduction of wireless charger compatibility to the OnePlus Pro family.
 Warp Charge 30 Wireless, a speedy new wireless charging feature powers up the phone using the Qi standard, and reaches 30W speeds with a compatible OnePlus charger (£69).

 Add to the mix OnePlus’s trademark Oxygen OS, a beautifully clean take on Android 10, not to mention stereo speakers and a lot of smart modes, like Reading Mode, to help the day-to-day experience along, and the 8 Pro looks like it could be one of the best value flagships across the board.